Safecast/Tilemap/README.md

 The servers used to provide data to the tilemap have finite capacity.
 If you use them in your own application, please be curteous of this.

+## Deployments

+Please coordinate any production or test deployments with Nick Dolezal.
+Thanks!

+# To Do

+1. Japanese language support
+2. Per-log metadata display for the bGeigie log viewer
+3. Hack-ish spatial query to find logs at a location (which the API does not support a spatial query for)
+4. Addition of content from Azby
+5. Addition of NNSA Washington DC data/follow-up
+6. Further documentation
+7. etc.

+.

+.

+.

+.

 # Technical Documentation